harshagarwal-mono/POCPaginationSyncedFonts/LLD.md

+## Points To Follow
+- Lazy Loading [Try to do lazy computation for upcoming features as well as existing wherever possible]
+- Calculation in chunks [We should not do multiple calculation synchronously.
+Try to have a breathing space for better frame rate]

 ## Plugins

 - Use plugins to share refrence of non-reactive stores & eventBus so that they can be accessed via any compnent